EuPathDB/vagrant-wij/README.md

 when attempting plugin installation, try restarting the Jenkins service and then start again with the website setup wizard.

+I recommend that you "Install suggested plugins".
+You can install other desired plugins later.

 Web Address
 ---------